 Results of carcass weight, dressing percentage, breast weight, thigh weight and drumstick weight were in line with other studies which showed the increase with supplementation of probiotics (Abdel-Raheem and Abd-Allah, 2011; Saiyed et al., 2015 and Rehman et al., 2020).
-Dressing percentage were similar as those reported for broilers that are in range of 63.67% to 66.67% (Abdel-Raheem and Abd-Allah, 2011).
+Dressing percentage were similar to those reported for broilers that are in range of 63.67% to 66.67% (Abdel-Raheem and Abd-Allah, 2011).
 Results of dressing percentage were in line with other researchers who reported that the dressing percentage was increased by the addition of prebiotics and probiotics on the diets of broilers (Abdel-Raheem and Abd-Allah, 2011; Saiyed et al., 2015).
-The present findings were different from those reported by Sahin et al (2008) and Chumpawadee et al (2008) who reported that probiotics had no significantly positive effects on carcass yields of broilers.
+The present findings were different from those reported by Sahin et al. (2008) and Chumpawadee et al (2008) who reported that probiotics had no significantly positive effects on carcass yields of broilers.

 The data for carcass parts expressed as percentage of the BW are presented in table 4.
 The group receiving Pro RojoTic® had a higher drumstick proportion (35.0%) compared to 33.6% in the control group.
-This suggests that Pro RojoTic® might influence muscle growth and development in the lower limb region of broilers.
+This suggests that Pro RojoTic® may influence muscle growth and development in the lower limb region of broilers.
 The increase in drumstick weight in the Pro RojoTic® group suggests a possible targeted effect of this supplement on the muscle groups associated with this part.
 It could be promoting muscle hypertrophy or enhancing nutrient utilization in a way that favors growth in the drumstick.
 No significant difference (P > 0.05) was observed in the breast weight and thigh weight between the two groups.
 The breast weight was slightly higher in the Pro RojoTic® group (25.0%) compared to the control group (24.0%), but the difference was not statistically meaningful (P = 0.62).
 Similarly, the thigh weight showed a negligible difference (22.1% vs. 22.2%; P = 0.0562).
 The lack of significant differences in breast and thigh weight indicates that Pro RojoTic® does not universally affect muscle development across all carcass parts.
 Instead, its effects may be selective, possibly influenced by physiological factors such as muscle metabolism, nutrient absorption, or skeletal development.
 This data also suggests that while Pro RojoTic® can enhance certain aspects of carcass composition, it does not drastically alter overall muscle distribution in broilers.